Leander Club

 Leander Club, founded in 1818, is one of the oldest rowing clubs in the world, and the oldest non-academic club.
 It is based in Remenham in Berkshire, England and adjoins Henley-on-Thames.
 Only three other surviving clubs were founded prior to Leander: Brasenose College Boat Club and Jesus College Boat Club (the two competing in a Head race in 1815) and Westminster School Boat Club, founded in 1813.

 History

 Leander was founded on the Tideway in 1818 or 1819 by members of the old "Star" and "Arrow" Clubs and membership was at first limited to sixteen.
 "The Star" and "the Arrow" clubs died out sometime in the 1820s and Leander itself was in full swing by 1825.
-By 1830 it was looked upon as a well-known and long-established boat club.
+By 1830 it was looked upon as a well-known and established boat club.

 In its early days, Leander was as much a social association as a competitive club and it was steered by a waterman.
 It was the first club to support young watermen and instituted a coat and badge for scullers.